|Nutrition Facts (per serving)|

 Put the sesame seeds on a flat plate and add the drops of red food color to them.
-Mix well till all the seeds are coated.
+Mix well until all the seeds are coated.
 Keep aside and allow to dry fully.

 Now put all the ingredients together in a large bowl and mix well.

 Store in an airtight container in a cool dry place.
-Consume within 2 weeks.
+Consume within two weeks.

 - In this recipe, you can use either the chuara supari (pronounced soo-paa-ree and made from dried dates) or the sugar candy.
 NEVER use both—the Mukhwas will end up too sweet if both are used.